lip6/coriolis/README.rst

 * Alliance

   A venerable EDA toolchain, working only on symbolic layout.
-Some of it's checking tools (LVS, DRC) are used for the regressiontests in Alliance Check Toolkit.
+Some of it's checking tools (LVS, DRC) are used for the regression tests in Alliance Check Toolkit.

   https://github.com/lip6/alliance